Game Design and Development Bachelor of Science Degree

 Today’s careers require advanced degrees grounded in real-world experience.
 RIT’s Combined Accelerated Bachelor’s/Master’s Degrees enable you to earn both a bachelor’s and a master’s degree in as little as five years of study, all while gaining the valuable hands-on experience that comes from co-ops, internships, research, study abroad, and more.

-- Game Design and Development/Game Design and Development MS: The BS/MS pathway in game design and development provides students with everything they need to develop and release their own games.
-Both our BS and MS programs are nationally-ranked in the Top 10, making our students attractive recruits to major games studios, or independent upstarts.
-Following a foundation in game design and development and experiences working in our professional facilities like MAGIC Spell Studios, students will focus on nurturing and growing new companies and publishing and distributing their projects.
+- Game Design and Development/Game Design and Development MS: The accelerated BS/MS pathway in game design and development provides you with the skills and hands-on experiences you need to develop and release your own games.
+Both the BS and MS degrees are Top-10 nationally-ranked programs, and our students are attractive recruits to major games studios, or independent upstarts.
+Following a foundation in game design and development and experiences working in professional facilities like MAGIC Spell Studios, you will focus on nurturing and growing new companies and publishing and distributing your own projects.

 - +1 MBA: Students who enroll in a qualifying undergraduate degree have the opportunity to add an MBA to their bachelor’s degree after their first year of study, depending on their program.
 Learn how the +1 MBA can accelerate your learning and position you for success.